-While state and federal rules are temporarily protecting some tenants from being evicted, many still face the question of how to pay rent now or in the coming months.
+While state and federal rules are temporarily protecting some tenants from being evicted – on Jan.
+25, Gov. Gavin Newsom announced an agreement to extend California's current eviction protections through the end of June, 2021 – many still face the question of how to pay rent now or in the coming months.

 With them in mind, KQED talked to seasoned tenants' rights attorney Joseph Tobener, longtime Los Angeles landlord Mike Werner and Housing Rights Committee of San Francisco Executive Director Fred Sherburn-Zimmer for their advice on how best to negotiate down rent.